Tail-Call Optimization

 Accumulator pattern

 The most common TCO pattern: carry a running result as an extra parameter so the recursive call is in tail position.
+Self-recursion resolves at compile-time, so these patterns need no @tco directive.
+The default safe mode optimizes them.

 accumulator